 The Texas Property Tax Code (the "Texas Tax Code") provides for county-wide appraisal and equalization of taxable property values and establishes in each county of the State an appraisal district and an appraisal review board responsible for appraising property for all taxable units within the county.
-The San Jacinto County Appraisal District, (the "Appraisal District") is responsible for appraising property within the District as of January 1 of each year.
-The appraisal values set by the Appraisal District are subject to review and change by the Appraisal Review Board (the "Appraisal Review Board") which is appointed by the Appraisal District's Board of Directors.
-Such appraisal roll, as approved by the Appraisal Review Board, is used by the District in establishing its tax roll and tax rate.
+The Comal Appraisal District and the Guadalupe Appraisal District (together, the "Appraisal District") are responsible for appraising property within the applicable county that comprises the District as of January 1 of each year.
+The appraisal values set by each Appraisal District are subject to review and change by their respective Appraisal Review Boards (together, the "Appraisal Review Board") which are appointed by each respective Appraisal District's Board of Directors.
+Such appraisal rolls, as approved by the respective Appraisal Review Board, are used by the District in establishing its tax roll and tax rate.